-5. SAFETY
+5. Safety

-When conducting any field work in and around the water it is important to ensure that all staff/volunteers have the necessary equipment and training to do so safely.
+When conducting any field work in and around the water it is important to ensure that all staff/volunteers have the necessary safety equipment and training to do so safely.
 Always check weather conditions before going out on the water and do not conduct field work if conditions are unsafe or if someone does not feel comfortable.
-When working on or near water ensure that Transport Canada, WorkSafe BC and any other applicable laws/regulations are being followed.
+It is recommended to conduct any work on or near the water with a minimum of two people.
+When working on or near water ensure that Transport Canada, WorkSafe BC and any other applicable provincial or federal laws/regulations are being followed.